John B. Hattendorf: Awards

 Kenyon College awarded him an honorary doctorate in 1997.

-In 1998, Lyons Township High school named him to its Alumni Hall of Fame.
+In 1998, Lyons Township High School named him to its Alumni Hall of Fame.

 The National Maritime Museum, Greenwich (UK) awarded him its Caird Medal in 2000 for his contributions to the field of maritime history.

 In 2003, the North American Society for Oceanic History (NASOH) presented him its K. Jack Bauer Award for service to maritime history.

 In 2009, he received the Department of the Navy Superior Civilian Service Award for his work as chairman, Secretary of the Navy's Advisory Subcommittee on Naval History, 2006–2008.
 In addition, the USS Constitution Museum presented him with its Samuel Eliot Morison Award. and the Navy League of the United States presented him with its Alfred Thayer Mahan Award for Literary Achievement.

 In 2012, the Naval Order of the United States awarded him its Admiral of the Navy George Dewey Award.

 In 2014, The Naval Historical Foundation awarded him the Commodore Dudley W. Knox Naval History Lifetime Achievement Award.

 In March 2016, the University of Oxford awarded Hattendorf a higher doctorate, the Doctor of Letters (D.Litt.) degree.

 In September 2016, The Chief of Naval Operations, Admiral John Richardson presented him with the Navy Distinguished Civilian Service Award.

-In September 2017, Hattendorf was the first recipient of the Britain's Society for Nautical Research Anderson Award for Lifetime Achievement.
+In September 2017, Hattendorf was the first recipient of Britain's Society for Nautical Research Anderson Award for Lifetime Achievement.

-In May 2019, The Rhode Island Heritage Hall of Fame inducted Hattendorf.
+In May 2019, the Rhode Island Heritage Hall of Fame inducted Hattendorf.

 In August 2024, Secretary of the Navy Carlos Del Toro, a former student of Hattendorf's, unveiled his official portrait by artist Gerald P. York at the Naval War College.
 At the unveiling ceremony, Del Toro noted that Hattendorf was “a legend here at the War College and a titan in the study of maritime history.”

 In October 2024, the National Maritime Historical Society presented Hattendorf with its Distinguished Service Award in the Model Room of the New York Yacht Club in Manhattan.

+The Royal Swedish Society of Naval Sciences awarded him its Gold Medal of Merit at Karlskrona, Sweden on 17 November 2025.

 He is an honorary corresponding member of the Massachusetts Historical Society, the Royal Swedish Society of Naval Sciences, the Academie Du Var (France), and a Fellow of the Society for Nautical Research (U.K.).
 In 2008, he was elected an Associate Member the Class of Maritime History of the Portuguese Navy's Academia de Marinha.
 In March 2025, the Academia de Marinha promoted him to be one of its ten honorary members.

+In 2011, the Naval War College announced the establishment of the Hattendorf Prize for Distinguished Original Research in Maritime History, named for him.
+The 2014 Oxford Naval Conference, "Strategy and the Sea," celebrated his career on April 10–12, 2014.
+The proceedings of the conference were published as a festschrift.